provenance-io/docs/provenance-applications/loan-origination-system-los/README.md

 ### Overview

-The Figure Loan Origination System \(LOS\) is built on top of Provenance Blockchain, making use of Provenance modules, stablecoin, and the [Contract Execution Environment](../../p8e/overview/).
+The Figure Loan Origination System \(LOS\) is built on top of Provenance Blockchain, making use of Provenance Blockchain modules, stablecoin, and the [Contract Execution Environment](../../p8e/overview/).
 Figure applications that consume loan data use the [Figure Loan Model](assets.md).
-The following sections describe how any loan originator may make use of Provenance using the Figure LOS as a reference implementation.
+The following sections describe how any loan originator may make use of Provenance Blockchain using the Figure LOS as a reference implementation.

 For a general overview of how digital assets \(such as all-digital loans\) are handled on Provenance Blockchain, see [Asset Creators](../../ecosystem/community/asset-originators.md).